cyberdremer/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Title: Welcome to my blog, this is a practice blog.
+Author: David L.

 ---